Nirahua Chalal London: Marketing

 First-look poster and teaser was this film was released on occasion of New Year (1 January 2019) and second look poster was released on 11 January 2019 on the occasion of Amrapali Dubey's birthday.

-Trailer of "Nirahua Chalal London" was released on 26 February 2018 on YouTube official Channel of "Worldwide Records Bhojpuri" and gots more than 8 millions views on YouTube.
+Trailer of "Nirahua Chalal London" was released on 26 February 2018 on YouTube official Channel of "Worldwide Records Bhojpuri" and gots more than 8 million views on YouTube.

-The film was online stream at Online video platform site YouTube on 26 October 2019 at official channel of "Worldwide Records Bhojpuri" and he got 3.2 millions views in just 48 hours.
+The film was online stream at Online video platform site YouTube on 26 October 2019 at official channel of "Worldwide Records Bhojpuri" and he got 3.2 million views in just 48 hours.
 As of May 2020, film had received more than 26 million views on YouTube.